 It is important to keep our air conditioning systems running efficiently.
-Tuning up your AC is a great way to keep it running at peak performance.
-Spring is the best time to conduct AC tune ups, as AC usage usually increases in the summer.
+Tuning up your air conditioning unit is a great way to keep it running at peak performance and save on utility bills.
+Spring is the best time to conduct AC tune-ups, as AC usage usually increases in the summer.

 New air conditioners can cost anywhere from $5000 to $12000.
 Yearly tune-ups on your AC extend the life of the unit, saving you money.
 A once-per-year AC service tune-up also helps you save on cooling and heating costs, as well.
 This guide explains what AC tune-ups are and how you can conduct one yourself.